nOctaveLay/GitHubAlarm/README.md

 4. GitAlarm\'s runfile is GitAlarm.py, CommitAlarm\'s runfile is ShowCommit.

-will be make
-first - week show.
-Who is best?
-Who is worst? second - yesterday show. ...
-MUST NEED TO CHEAK the file third - month show. it is updated
+# want to make
+want to show :
+1. 'Who is best?
+Who is worst?'
+- check the the number of commit and show who is the best attributor.
+2. show the number of yesterday commit.
+- you must need to check the file
+3. show the number of monthly commit.
+- it should be updated